EvgeniyMukhamedjanov/liquid-ajax-cart/V3-ARCHITECTURE.md

 ### 7. CSS Classes Module

-Default global classes on `<html>` (no configuration needed):
-- `js-ajax-cart-init` — library initialized
-- `js-ajax-cart-processing` — any request in progress
-- `js-ajax-cart-empty` — cart has 0 items
-- `js-ajax-cart-not-empty` — cart has items
+No automatic classes.

-Per-element classes for advanced scenarios are also planned (see Open Questions below).
+Per-element classes for are also (see Open Questions below).

 ### 8. Optimistic UI (Template-Based)